wenadev/machine-learning/auto_dnn/README.md

 The program:
-- Trains a poor deep neural network (DNN) model using keras.models.Sequential to predict mpg in such a way that the model intentionally overfits the training data usin 100 epochs.
+- Trains a poor deep neural network (DNN) model using keras.models.Sequential to predict mpg in such a way that the model intentionally overfits the training data using 100 epochs.
 - Generates a graph that depicts loss and performance metric (e.g., mse, mae, or other) for both the training and the validation sets.